 Credit Card Approval Rates by State

-Before we dig into the results, here is the reason why geography affects credit card declines.
+Before we dig into the results, here is the reason why geography affects credit card declines and failed transactions.

-Card issuing banks look at various pieces of information, like merchant category code, to determine the risk score associated with each transaction.
+Card issuing banks look at various pieces of information, like the MCC, to determine the risk score for each transaction.
 The location of the merchant and the consumer are two pieces of the information that help determine said risk.
-If the overall risk score is too high, the transaction gets declined and is considered fraud.
+If the overall risk score is too high, the transaction is declined and considered fraudulent.
 The problem is that only one in thirteen transactions¹ identified as ‘fraud’ are really fraud.
-The rest are what are known as ‘false declines.’
-(For more information on False Declines, read this article.)
+The rest are what are known as false declines.
+These are commonly referred to as failed payments or failed transactions and can be recovered using a recovery engine.

 Before beginning our analysis, we assumed there would be some variation by state for merchant approval rates.
 For example, we assumed that Floridian merchants would have lower approval rates than those from Alaska, as we know from other analyses that there is a greater proportion of high-risk merchants in Florida.
 Similarly, we would expect wealthier states to have higher approval rates than poorer ones simply because of insufficient funds decline codes.
 While we were pleased to see that our assumptions were born out, we were shocked by the magnitude of the differences.